rpellerin/rpellerin.github.io/content/the-usa.md

 - The Hollywood sign and Hollywood boulevard
 - The Perch (a rooftop bar)
 - Homer Laughlin Building
+- Santa Monica Pier
+- The Observatory (so much to see inside the building, plus the view of course)

 # Places to see in the Grand Canyon

 - Havasupai
 - Horseshoe bend
-- Antelope canyon ([the Lower tour is supposedly better than the Upper](https://www.tripadvisor.com/ShowUserReviews-g60834-d4426581-r350723998-Upper_Antelope_Canyon-Page_Arizona.html)): try to go around noon for optimal lighting
+- Antelope canyon ([the Lower tour is supposedly better than the Upper](https://www.tripadvisor.com/ShowUserReviews-g60834-d4426581-r350723998-Upper_Antelope_Canyon-Page_Arizona.html)): try to go around noon for optimal lighting.

 # Nice places to stay in Arizona